Silent Combat: Do Managers Use Share Repurchases to Trade Against Short Sellers? by Harrison Liu, Edward Swanson :: SSRN:

 Two "Look-ins":

 "We estimate that quarterly share repurchases increase by an average of $1,140,000 for each one percentage point increase in short interest.
-This trading is unlikely to result from reverse causation, whereby short sellers react to corporate repurchases (i.e., endogeneity), because (1) short sellers have no incentive to increase their position when a company is buying back its shares, and (2) the amount of corporate share repurchases is reported quarterly, so it is not readily available to shorts in a timely manner."
+This trading is unlikely to result from reverse causation, whereby short sellers react to corporate repurchases (i.e., endogeneity), because (1) short sellers have no incentive to increase their position when a company is buying back its shares, and (2) the amount of corporate share repurchases is reported quarterly, so it is not readily available to shorts in a timely manner."and

 "Managers can easily monitor the aggregate short position in their company’s stock since short interest is publicly reported....managers’ could adjust share repurchases to counteract changes in short sales.
 International Bancshares Corporation (IBC) is one of the few companies to publicly admit to this practice.
 In a press release on March 25, 2009, IBC states that it “is particularly vulnerable to the harmful practices of short-traders because under CPP, the Company is prohibited from repurchasing its common stock.
 (CCP refers to the U.S. Treasury Department’s Capital Purchase Program.)
 The Treasury, which held stock warrants as part of TARP funding, responded by granting IBC permission to repurchase stock. "